Photo by Monkey Business Images via Canva.com

 If you’re considering managing the property on your own and have a short timeline to prepare, hiring a real estate professional on an hourly consultancy basis to guide you on the ups and downs of landlord life could save plenty of time and money, especially when learning to price and market your property.

-They’ll help you dig in and see what your local rental market can bear.
-You’ll learn to assess similar rental properties in the area to get an idea for pricing guidelines, but other factors will come into play, especially if the property is located in a military dense area and BAH allotments are heavily considered.
+They’ll help you dig in and see what your local rental property market can bear.
+You’ll learn how to manage rental property and assess similar homes in the area to get an idea of pricing guidelines.
+However, other factors will come into play, especially if the property is located in a military-dense area and BAH (Basic Allowance for Housing) allotments factor into housing decisions.
 Additionally, the location of quality schools, commuting options, and the proximity to prized amenities such as shopping all make a difference when calculating rent.

 Prepare Your Finances for Your New Rental Business

 Although you might not realize it at first, as the homeowner operating a rental, you are a business owner.
-You are in the business of keeping your mortgage paid while maintaining your property safely and legally.
+You’re in the business of keeping your mortgage paid while maintaining your property safely and legally.

 Take a look at these scenarios when extra money is needed.

-- There will most likely be an increase in insurance payments from the conversion of a homeowners policy to a rental property.
+- A likely increase in insurance payments from the conversion of a homeowner's policy to a rental property.

-- Any unsafe features in the house have to be repaired before tenants arrive.
-Although your family might know how to navigate the broken stairs or handrails, as the landlord, you’re legally bound to provide basic safety measures to include smoke and carbon monoxide detectors.
+- Any unsafe features in the house must be repaired before tenants arrive.
+Although your family might know how to navigate the broken stairs or handrails, as the landlord, you’re legally bound to provide basic safety measures, including smoke and carbon monoxide detectors.

-- A home warranty provides protection and repairs for the property, but premiums vary from $100s to $1000s, depending on the extent of the coverage.
+- A home warranty provides protection and repairs for accidents and damage, but premiums vary from the hundreds to the thousands, depending on the extent of the coverage.
 Most average $600 annually.

 - If forgoing a home warranty, landlords need access to money for home repairs.
-Big-ticket items include HVAC systems, kitchen appliances, and possibly displacement accommodations for your renters if the property becomes uninhabitable while repairs are finished.
+Big-ticket items include HVAC systems, kitchen appliances, and possibly relocation accommodations for your renters if the property becomes uninhabitable during repairs.

 Before these considerations, you probably thought covering the $2,000 per month mortgage was the number to aim for.
-But, it's clear, you’ll need to charge more than that to fund the additional homeowner expenses incurred while renting.
+However, it's clear that you’ll need to charge more than that to cover the additional homeowner expenses incurred while renting.

 Legally and Safely Rent to Your Tenants

-Turning your home into a rental property requires legal attention to protect not only yourself and the property, but your tenants and their safety.
+Turning your home into a rental property requires legal attention to protect not only yourself and the property but also your tenants and their safety.

 Become Familiar with the Fair Housing Act

-As a landlord, you are subject to having a complaint filed against you through the Department of Housing and Urban Development if you’ve refused a tenant for reasons related to the protected classes above.
+As a landlord, you’re subject to having a complaint filed against you through the Department of Housing and Urban Development if you’ve refused a tenant for reasons related to the protected classes above.

 As a military landlord, there’s a significant chance you’ll want to serve other military families.
-But, did you know, your marketing cannot specifically state military members are the only group of people you will rent to?
+However, did you know that your marketing cannot specifically state that military members are the only group you will rent to?
 This discriminates against otherwise credible potential renters.
 The same holds true regarding marketing toward families with or without children.

-Accommodations for renters with disabilities are also required to be implemented if requested by the renter.
-These changes may be a small improvement project such as adding portable grab bars in the shower or they could be as encompassing as allowing the renter or their family member to bring their medically required service dog.
+Accommodations for renters with disabilities must be implemented if requested by the renter.
+These changes may be a small improvement project, such as adding portable grab bars in the shower, or they could be as encompassing as allowing the renter or their family member to bring their medically required service dog.
 The FHA and Americans with Disabilities Act bypass a “no pets” rule or a dog breed restriction.

 Lease Options